atteneder/glTFast/Documentation~/glTFast.md

 - Feed the information into an analytics framework
 - Display details to the users

-The provded component `GltfAsset` logs all of those messages to the console by default.
+The provided component `GltfAsset` logs all of those messages to the console by default.

+Look into [`Report`](./Runtime/Scripts/ReportItem.cs) for details.

 #### Tune loading performance